-AP EngLang/Comp
+AP EngLang

 AP English Language and Composition is an academically rigorous course that provides students the rhetorical foundations that prepare them for the demands of academic and professional writing.
 The course also examines the formal study of argumentation.
 Students read sophisticated, thought-provoking nonfiction and fiction texts.
 They practice writing in several rhetorical modes.
 Throughout the course, students continue building and honing their vocabulary and grammar, usage, and mechanics skills.
+Students may opt to take the AP test or apply for dual enrollment credit with Notre Dame University Maryland (NDMU)--additional fees may apply.

-149 AP Literature and Composition
+149 AP AP Literature and Composition

-AP Eng Lit/Comp Grade 12
+AP Eng Lit

-AP English Literature and Composition students engage in

-the careful reading and analysis of novels, plays, poems, and short stories from various authors and time periods.
+AP English Literature and Composition students engage in the careful reading and analysis of novels, plays, poems, and short stories from various authors and time periods.
 Emphasis is placed on reading comprehension, critical analysis of works, literary vocabulary, and recognizing and understanding literary devices.
-Students practice and develop writing skills through analytical and argumentative essays as well as critical response and reflection.